Cameron Mathison’s Cancer-Free, Soap Veteran Shares Fantastic Health Update

 Now, a month later, Mathison has shared another update.
 Extra talked with Cameron last weekend at the American Humane Hero Dog Awards and got the good news directly from the AMC alum.

 The soap veteran and Home and Family host said that at the time of his surgery, he hadn’t expected that he would feel well enough to attend this event.
-However, he explained, his recovery had been going quite well and he was feeling great.
+However, he explained, his recovery had been going quite well, and he was feeling great.

 Mathison detailed that during his surgery, doctors removed the tumor that had been found on his right kidney.
 While part of the kidney was removed, Cameron was able to keep most of it.